Our Code of Conduct

 Suppliers will not discriminate in employment including hiring, compensation, advancement, discipline, termination or retirement, on the basis of gender, race, religion, age, disability, sexual orientation, nationality, union affiliation, political opinion, social group, or ethnic origin.

 Suppliers will not require workers to work more than the regular and overtime hours allowed by applicable law.
 In no event will the regular work week exceed 48 hours, and workers will be allowed at least 24 consecutive hours of rest in every seven-day period.
 All overtime work will be consensual.
 Suppliers will not request overtime on a regular basis and will compensate for overtime work at a premium rate.
 Other than in exceptional circumstances, the sum of regular and overtime hours in a week will not exceed 60 hours.

 Every worker has a right to compensation for a regular work week that is sufficient to meet the worker’s basic needs and provide some discretionary income.
 Suppliers will pay at least the minimum wage or the appropriate prevailing wage, whichever is higher, comply with all legal requirements on wages, and provide any fringe benefits required by law or contract.
-Where compensation does not meet workers’ basic needs and provide some discretionary income, Suppliers will work with the Fair Labor Association to take appropriate actions that seek to progressively realize a level of compensation that does.
-Suppliers may not use deductions from wages or other monetary fines as a disciplinary practice.
+Where compensation does not meet workers’ basic needs and provide some discretionary income, Suppliers will take appropriate actions that seek to progressively realize a level of compensation that does.

 Suppliers must recognize and respect the rights of workers to freedom of association and collective bargaining.